-If you’re reading this and you feel like your heart is demolished, I want you to know you’re not the only one.
+If you’re reading this and your heart is aching, I want you to know you’re not the only one.
 If you feel like nothing in the world matters because your pain is all consuming, I want you to know I’ve been there.
 Whether you’re suffering from a romantic breakup, mourning the loss of a loved one, or feeling the effects of your own painful choices, I want you to know I’ve been there.

 Today my heart is not broken.
 And one day yours won’t be either, even though it may be difficult to grasp that feeling in the midst of devastation.
 When my heart was broken I wish someone had told me something, and this is what I’m going to tell you:

-And that is all you have to do.
 You don’t have to analyze it, manipulate it, or deny it.
 You simply have to accept it for what it is.
-And I know that simply is a harsh word for this work.
+And I know that "simply" or "just" are flippant words for this work.

 Walking through my pain has always been the biggest challenge of my life.

 When I was going through a deep heartbreak a year or so ago, nothing seemed to matter.
 Yoga was the only thing that made me feel somewhat alive.
 After a while, I made a conscious effort to be with my experience.
 I sat in my room and laid down for a Breathwork session.

 I devoted time and attention to my pain.
 Instead of judging it, pushing it away, or trying to make it different, I gave it a voice.
 My pain moved out of my body through sobs, screams, and breath.